BretFisher/kubernetes-mastery/slides/k8s/kubectlget.md

 Nothing!

-`kube-public` is created by kubeadm & [used for security bootstrapping](https://kubernetes.io/blog/2017/01/stronger-foundation-for-creating-and-managing-kubernetes-clusters).
+`kube-public` is created by our installer & [used for security bootstrapping](https://kubernetes.io/blog/2017/01/stronger-foundation-for-creating-and-managing-kubernetes-clusters).

 ---